Early career writers of migrant background are invited to apply for the 2019 Deborah Cass prize.

 Writers can apply online through this Submittable page, until the closing date: 4pm AEDT, Monday 9 September.

 Applicants will provide a writing sample of no more than 3,000 words.
 The writing sample must not contain the name of the applicant.
 The winning writer will promote the prize.
 The winner will also work with a mentor to complete their work within 12 months, at which point it will be submitted to a publisher who has 3 months to consider publication of the work.

 - Applicants must be early career writers with fewer than 10 publications (articles, short stories or poetry) and no full-length book published or contracted for publication.

-- Applicants must be either born overseas or have at least one parent who was born overseas and certify this on the application form.
+- Applicants must either have been born overseas or have at least one parent who was born overseas.

 - Applicants agree to being promoted if they are the winner or selected for special mention by the judges.